National Education Policy 2020

-Background
+The policy has faced criticism from multiple scholars and educationists for its hasty implementation, with some calling it a threat to equitable education.
+Its implementation has also led to nationwide protests across India.

+Framework

 The NEP 2020 replaces the National Policy on Education of 1986.
 In January 2015, a committee under former Cabinet Secretary T. S. R. Subramanian started the consultation process for the New Education Policy.
 Based on the committee report, in June 2017, the draft NEP was submitted in 2019 by a panel led by former Indian Space Research Organisation (ISRO) chief Krishnaswamy Kasturirangan.
 The Draft New Education Policy (DNEP) 2019, was later released by Ministry of Human Resource Development, followed by a number of public consultations.
 The Draft NEP was 484 pages.
 The Ministry undertook a rigorous consultation process in formulating the draft policy: "Over two lakh suggestions from 2.5 lakh gram panchayats, 6,600 blocks, 6,000 Urban Local Bodies (ULBs), 676 districts were received."

 Provisions

 The NEP 2020 enacts numerous changes in India's education policy.
 It aims to increase state expenditure on education from around 3% to 6% of the GDP as soon as possible.